How to Cook a Turkey in Your Wolf Convection Steam Oven

 One of the most famous turkey recipes is a Steamed and Roasted Turkey preparation by Chef Jacques Pépin, which ran in the New York Times recipe section years ago.
 First written about in 2012, the original article started out with “You’re going to need a bigger pot.”
 It continued with “You’re reading this right: Jacques Pépin wants you to steam your turkey…in that big pot where hot vapors will melt off its fat.”
 In his recipe, the famous chef describes how to cook a turkey by putting the bird in a very large pot and boiling it on the stove before transferring it to a roasting pan in the oven.
 With your Wolf Convection Steam Oven, you are able to do the entire process seamlessly in one pan using one appliance.
 Since Pépin has been a long-time friend of Sub-Zero, Wolf and Clarke, we think he may enjoy the convenience of a CSO these days, saving time and clean-up.

 While Sandy loves the convenience of the Wolf CSO, she also loves Pepin’s turkey glaze from his original recipe and uses it often:

 - ½ cup apple cider

 - 1 teaspoon Tabasco or other hot pepper sauce

 She brushes this mixture onto the skin of the turkey and says this enhances the flavor of the crispy outside and helps seal in the wonderful moist, tender meat.

-While Sandy likes the two-step preparation using the Steam Mode and then switching to Convection Roast Mode, there are many variations on preparing the perfect turkey in a Wolf Convection Steam Oven.
+While Sandy likes the two-step preparation using the Steam Mode and then switching to Convection Mode, there are many variations on preparing the perfect turkey in a Wolf Convection Steam Oven.
 Experiment, enjoy and find the combination of modes, ingredients and timing that most please you and your family.